- What is a cookie? Let us explain

 |TYPE OF COOKIE||FUNCTION|

-These allow for the proper functioning of the website.
+These allow the website to function correctly.
 They recognise the country you are in so they can show you the website in your language.
-Another important function is to allow you to register with an account, to access the site using your login name, to manage content and personalised orders, to remember you and your info each time you access the website.
+Another important function is to allow you to register an account, access the site using your login name, manage contents and personalised orders, remember you and your info each time you access the website.

-These improve your website browsing experience, for example by allowing the website to remember all your data in cases in which you specifically ask it to.
+These improve your website browsing experience.
+For example, they allow the website to remember all your data in cases in which you specifically ask it to.

 |Third-party cookies for marketing/retargeting||

 These work to show you contents that may be of interest to you, from websites other than the one you are visiting.
 They are also used to tell the website you are visiting which contents and products are of most interest to you.
 To this end, their function is based on your browsing history, and they suggest to you products similar to those you have been looking at.
 These cookies connect to the browser you used to visit our website.

 - Want to disable cookies?
 Here’s how